 We are working hard to re-open our groups for families to enjoy, please bear with us in order to make sure families can enjoy groups safely

-Story-Start is a new initiative to encourage families to read, tell stories, sing, rhyme, encourage imagination in a once a month book club.
+Story-Start is an initiative to encourage families to read, tell stories, sing, rhyme, encourage imagination in a once a month book club.

 We aim to inspire and increase reading within the family and provide different books for families who have read all that they have!
 Our focus is on rural areas, anywhere where access to free books is difficult for families.
 We travel from the moors to the seas to deliver our Story-Start projects and groups.